Wolf-Heinrich Graf von Helldorff: Nazi career

 Helldorf formally joined the Nazi Party on 1 August 1930 (membership number 325,408) and in January 1931 he joined the Sturmabteilung (SA).
 By July he became the leader of SA-Gruppe Greater Berlin with the rank of SA-Oberführer and, later that year, for all of Brandenburg.
 The scope of his work expanded when he was also given responsibility for the leadership of the Schutzstaffel (SS) in Brandenburg.
-On Sep 12, 1931, von Helldorff organizes a riot at Kurfürstendamm, about a thousand men appeared from within the crowd on the streets and start attacking people who they think are Jewish, scream at them and then they beat them, scream anti-Jewish threats at them.
+On 12 September 1931 (Jewish new year, Rosh Hashanah), von Helldorff organized a riot at Kurfürstendamm, where about a thousand men appeared from within the crowd on the streets and started attacking people who they thought were Jewish, beating them and screaming anti-Jewish threats at them.
+Helldorff and his Chief-of-Staff Karl Ernst were arrested and tried but their subsequent acquittal with just a small fine turned Helldorff into a Nazi cause-celebre.
+At their trial Helldorff and Ernst were defended by NSDAP lawyers Hans Frank and Roland Freisler.

 In April 1932 Helldorff was returned to the Prussian Landtag as a member of the Nazi Party, this time representing constituency 3 (Potsdam II).
 In September 1932 he was promoted to SA-Gruppenführer and made leader of SA-Obergruppe I, commanding multiple SA Gruppe covering all northeast Germany.

 After the Nazi seizure of power, Helldorff was made Police President of Potsdam on 25 March 1933.
-In November 1933, he was also elected to the Reichstag.
-He remained in Potsdam until being named Police President of Berlin on 19 July 1935.
+In November 1933, he was also elected to the Reichstag on the Nazi electoral list.
+He was reelected in 1936 and, in 1938, as a deputy for electoral constituency 2 (Berlin-West), retaining this seat until removed in August 1944.
+He remained at the head of the Potsdam police until being named Police President of Berlin on 19 July 1935.
 In December 1935, he was made a member of the Prussian Provincial Council (Provinzialrat).